mrnosouhi/-ML-Based-Credit-Card-Fraud-Detection/README.md

 # -ML-Based Credit Card Fraud Detection

-In this project, two separate fraudulent transaction detection tools were developed using Logistic Regression and Decision Tree classification algorithms.
-They are compared to identify the best parameters that result in higher accuracy and the most important features of the used datasets.
+In this project, two separate fraudulent transaction detection tools are developed using Logistic Regression and Decision Tree classification algorithms and dataset fraud_payment.
+They are compared to find the best parameters that result in higher accuracy and the most important features of the used datasets.